 Your ads and content should match in tone and style.
 But what type of style should that be?
 Well, there’s no one answer here.
 Your brand’s persona will depend on your audience.

 Some products naturally lend themselves to a fun, irreverent tone.
-This is true if your audience skews younger and your product is a bit more fun.
+This true if your audience skews younger and your product is a bit more fun.
 Some examples include restaurants, clothes and entertainment products.

 In other cases, your Facebook approach will need to be a bit more reserved.
 You can’t be too stuffy on Facebook, however.
 That just won’t endear you the Facebook audience, who expect a certain degree of informality.